-How To Best Use Netflix: 7 Tips To Get The Most Out Of The Streaming Service
+8 Netflix Hacks To Get The Most Out Of Your Subscription

 Don't See What You Like?
 Request It

 The final tip is something that I didn't even know about until very recently.
 Did you know that you can request shows or movies that aren't currently streaming on Netflix?
 Well, just go to the help center and find the "Request TV Shows Or Movies" link, and then you can request up to three titles at a time.
 After that, it's just a waiting game to see if your request actually shows up.

-Well, hopefully those seven Netflix tips and tricks make your browsing and viewing experience that much better moving forward.
-They will certainly cut down on the search time.
+Well, hopefully those Netflix tips and tricks make your browsing and viewing experience that much better moving forward.
+And now that you know how to get the most out of your Netflix experience you’ll have more time for all of the platform’s upcoming shows and promising new movie releases.